 Will ever after handsome be

 Traditionally this was a lusty time of year – morals were given the night off during Beltane celebrations.
-In ancient Celtic times, young couples would spend the night in the woods “A-Maying”, gathering flowering hawthorn and making love, this was known as a “greenwood marriage”.
-Babies conceived at this time were believed to blossom into both powerful healers and spiritual adepts having been conceived in a powerful, sacred energy – these babies would invariably be born around Imbolc, another Celtic Fire Festival.
+In Celtic times, young couples would spend the night in the woods “A-Maying”, gathering flowering hawthorn and making love, this was known as a “greenwood marriage”.
+Babies conceived at this time were believed to blossom into both powerful healers and spiritual adepts having been conceived in a powerful, sacred energy – these babies would invariably be born around Imbolc, another important Celtic Fire Festival.

 In the “Wheel of Life”, the energy of Beltane can be likened to that of our adolescent years – the time when our hormones kick in and we begin to awaken sexually.
 Although we might not be teenagers anymore, Beltane invites us to reconnect with that energy again, it symbolises the positive qualities of youthful energy.